 Hospital workers can become infected with HIV if they accidentally prick themselves with a needle or other sharp instrument contaminated with HIV.
 However, only a very small number of hospital workers around the world have become infected with HIV in this way.

-Preventative treatment, which may prevent the HIV getting into the bloodstream, is available for workers who have accidentally pricked themselves with a needle or other sharp instrument contaminated with HIV.
+Preventative treatment, which may reduce the chance of HIV getting into the bloodstream, is available for healthcare workers who have accidentally pricked themselves with a needle or other sharp instrument contaminated with HIV.
+The health of healthcare workers in this situation is monitored closely.

 Protecting hospital staff from HIV

-PEP is the administration of antiretroviral HIV drugs commenced within 72 hours of a significant exposure to HIV.
-PEP has been shown to significantly reduce the risk of HIV infection following needlestick injuries to healthcare workers.
+PEP is the administration of antiretroviral HIV drugs – ideally commenced within 72 hours of a significant exposure to HIV.
+PEP has been shown to significantly reduce the risk of HIV infection following occupational exposures to HIV.

 Where to get help